tomasherceg/dotvvm-docs/Pages/control-development-markup-control-registration.md

 ## Markup Control Registration

-You need to register the markup control in `DotvvmStartup.cs` file, before you can use it in the markup.
+You need to register the markup control in `DotvvmStartup.cs` file before you can use it in the markup.

 The registration of a markup control looks like this: